Dental Bite and Its Effect on the Face Shape

 With such a deep bite, the chin of the person appears recessive or is pushed back by the upper jawline.
 Burbank dentist Dr. Sahakyan says that most often, it’s difficult to understand the inherent connection between the jawline and facial looks.
 In fact, some patients might even suffer from low self-esteem.
 This is because they feel that their face, head, and neck are not in harmony with each other.

-Such people may have lower jaws that look small, a lower face that looks unusually short, thin lips and small chin.
+Such people may have lower jaws that look small, a lower face that looks unusually short, thin lips, and a small chin.
 Moreover, such people tend to have short round faces, very similar to those of the elderly.

 Most importantly, your expert dentist in Burbank explains how bite affects overall health too.